mayadata-io/oep-e2e/master_plan/master_test_plan.md

 ### 2.0 Objectives and tasks

 #### 2.1 Objectives:
 The objective should be to cover all the areas of DOP testing such as Authentication, Installation, cluster connect etc.

 #### 2.2 Tasks:
 a.
 Test the DOP product(features and functionality) on every release.
 b.
+DOP testing should be done using E2E automation.
+c.
+Manual testing will be require if E2E is not covered for any specfic feature or functionality.
+d.
 Once testing is done file issues for the bug.
-c.
-Set priority level for bug fixes.
+e.
+Set priority level for bug fixes for next release.

+### 3.0 Scope: